jesusgn90/nodemcu-examples/README.md

 - README.md
   - What it does and components used.
-  - Fritzing-like diagram which exactly matches with the provided code.
+- Fritzing-like diagram (PNG) which exactly matches with the provided code.
 - The code in a `.ino` file.